 The SSS processing fee is $51.
 If a family qualifies for a fee waiver, it will be applied automatically by SSS.

 THE FINANCIAL ASSISTANCE PROCESS 1.
 Each family must apply for financial assistance each year; it is not automatically renewable.
 2. All custodial parents must complete a Parents’ Financial Statement (PFS) and submit it to SSS.
-Online application at solutionsbysss.com is strongly encouraged.
+Filling out this online application is strongly encouraged.
 The Paddington Station code is 5634.
 3. All parents must furnish the school with a copy of their current tax return with schedules and W-2’s and the IRS Form 4506-T. 4.
 Non-custodial parents must submit a separate PFS form along with their tax returns and schedules.
 5. The school reserves the right to request additional financial information when necessary.
 6. Resources of a step-parent or other family members will be considered in making award determination as will unique or unusual circumstances.
 7. The school may provide financial assistance on a temporary basis if a family experiences a temporary or sudden change in its financial circumstances.
 8. The school reserves the right to withdraw financial assistance at any time during the school year should discrepancies be discovered in the information provided.
 9. The Financial Assistance Committee determines the allocations of aid according to the following guidelines: Priority is given to returning families.
 Priority is given to families with more than one student enrolled.
 There are no 100% financial assistance awards.

 FREQUENTLY ASKED QUESTIONS Will I qualify for assistance?
 Each family situation is reviewed carefully, and an individual decision is made based on all available information.
 Therefore, it is very difficult to offer general guidelines by which you can determine your own eligibility.
 For further information, or if you wish to discuss your particular circumstances, please contact the Paddington Station Business Manager, Estelle Dougherty, at 303-333-9154 Ext.
 306. The school provides tuition assistance to as many families as possible.